jhwist/octopress/source/_posts/2013-05-24-running-shoes.markdown

 categories: [Running]
 ---
 > After getting blisters more often than not when running in my beloved Nike
-> Free shoes I looked at their mileage ... lo and behold, they seemed to be
+> Free shoes I had a look at their mileage ... and lo and behold, they seemed
-> past prime time.
-With some new shoes in the house, this serves as a good
+> to be well  past prime time.
+With some new shoes in the house, this serves as
-> opportunity to give you an overview of past and current choices.
+> a good opportunity to give you an overview of past and current choices.

 I am of firm belief that every runner needs to find their own best fit when it comes to shoes.
 While it is easy to recommend technical items like running